BuilderIO/mitosis/.changeset/late-papayas-eat.md

 '@builder.io/mitosis': patch
 ---

-identifiers are not incorrectly scoped to state
+shadowed variables in state methods are not scoped to state in all generators